malmaud/TensorFlow.jl/joss_paper/paper.md

 TensorFlow.jl ships by default with bindings for most operations, but any operation can be dynamically imported at runtime using `@tfimport OperationName`, which will generate the binding and load it immediately.
 Additionally, for operations that correspond to native Julia operations (for example, `sin`), we overload the native Julia operation to call the proper binding.

 We also use Julia's advanced parametric type system to enable elegant implementations of array operations not easily possible in other client libraries.
-TensorFlow.jl represents all nodes in the computational graph as parametric `Tensor` types which are parametrised by their element type, e.g. `Int`, `Float64` or `Bool`.
+TensorFlow.jl represents all nodes in the computational graph as parametric `Tensor` types which are parametrised by their element type, e.g. `Tensor{Int}`, `Tensor{Float64}` or `Tensor{Bool}`.
 This allows Julia's dispatch system to be used to simplify defining some bindings.
-For example, indexing a `Tensor` with an `Int`-like Tensor will cause a _gather_-style operation, while indexing with a `Bool`-like Tensor will cause a _masked_ indexing.
+For example, indexing a `Tensor` with an `Int`-like Tensor will ultimately create a node corresponding to a TensorFlow "gather" operation, while indexing with a `Bool`-like Tensor will correspond to a "boolean_mask" operation.
 It is also used to cast inputs in various functions to compatible shapes.

 ## Challenges

-A significant difficulty in implementing the TensorFlow.jl package for Julia is that in the TensorFlow v0 and v1 distribution, the C API is primarily designed for the execution of pretrained models and does not include many conveients for the definition of training of graphs.
+A significant difficulty in implementing the TensorFlow.jl package for Julia is that in the upstream TensorFlow version 0 and 1 distributions, the C API is primarily designed for the execution of pretrained models and does not include many conveients for the definition of training of graphs.

 The C API primarily exposes low-level array operations such as matrix multiplication or reductions.
-Graidnet descent ptimizers, RNNs functionality, and (until recently) shape- nference all required reimplementation.
+Graidnet descent ptimizers, RNNs functionality, and (until recently) shape-inference all required reimplementation on the Julia side.
 Most challengingly, the symbolic differentiation implemented in the `gradients` function is not available from the C API for all operations.
 To work around this, we currently use Julia's [Python interop](https://github.com/JuliaPy/PyCall.jl) library to generate the gradient nodes using the Python client for those operations not supported by the C API.
+This requires serializing and deserializing TensorFlow graphs on both the Julia and Python side.

 This has been improving over time, both due to Google moving more functionality from the Python TensorFlow client to the C API which can reused by Julia, and with more reimplementations of other aspects of the Python client from our own volunteer efforts.
-There nevertheless remains a large number of components from the upstream `contrib` submodule that remain unimplemented, including various efforts around probablistic programming.
+There nevertheless remains a large number of components from the upstream `contrib` submodule that remain unimplemented, including various efforts around probabilistic programming.